orionrobots/orionrobots.github.io/wiki/lego_specifications.md

 Note that the cylinders under a standard 2x2 and 2x4 brick are the same diameter as the technic holes for beams and pins.

+## Making Your Own Measurements

+Although measurements on the web are useful when making CAD designs or drawings, it's always a smart idea to mae further measurements of your own.
+You may also want to measure things you'll interface with Lego and 3D printed parts so you understand what margin of error you have.

+An absolutely essential tool for this is a set of digital calipers.
+They need not be expensive ones, although paying more will give more precision, even a basic set will let you make precise measurements.

+<iframe style="width:120px;height:240px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="//ws-eu.amazon-adsystem.com/widgets/q?ServiceVersion=20070822&OneJS=1&Operation=GetAdHtml&MarketPlace=GB&source=ss&ref=as_ss_li_til&ad_type=product_link&tracking_id=orionrobots-21&language=en_GB&marketplace=amazon&region=GB&placement=B07DFFYCXS&asins=B07DFFYCXS&linkId=e835ac1ec71889090e44d90c1c22b7d0&show_border=true&link_opens_in_new_window=true"></iframe>

 ### Formulas for CAD Constraints

 When you are constraining and defining parts to interface with Lego - you may find these definitions/calculations using the above symbols useful: